git-morin/nixOS/README.md

 │   ├── 🛢️ server/        # Configuration for my homelab server.
 │   └── 📦 wsl/           # Configuration for my WSL environment.
 ├── 📚 lib/             # Library of helper Nix functions.
+├── 📓 notebook/        # Notebook produced by emanote.
 └── 📜 README.md        # You are here.
 ```